Singles tournaments — how it works (with examples)

 Official monthly knockouts (singles)

-• After pool play, top players from each pool advance to a single-elimination draw.
-Seeding into the draw follows ladder order within each pool (not random draw).
+• Seeding into the bracket follows ladder order within the signup list for that pool (not a random draw).

 1. Join and wait for the draw